Former Master Luthier of GibsonRen Ferguson" and

 Bridge Inlay:

-Four Abalone Bars with Red Sparkle
+Four Abalone Bars With Red Sparkle

-Bridge Pins:
+Bridge Beans:

 White with Red Sparkle